> Skip repeated content

 How long does Tommy John surgery take?

 Tommy John surgery typically takes about 45 minutes to perform.
 It can sometimes take longer if there are other injuries that need to be addressed at the time of surgery.
+Concurrent procedures (those that may be performed at the same time) can include elbow arthroscopy to remove bone spurs or decompression/transposition of the ulnar nerve.
 The surgeon will make this decision based upon the patient’s history and physical examination.

 What are the potential risks of Tommy John surgery?